-The Vibrancy in Meetings Pilot Programme, the Youth Worker Development Programme, Woodbrooke Where you Are and online learning, and specialist programmes on property, simpler meetings, mental health, and supporting young adults, have all shown the benefits of staff being personally known, and locally available.
+The Vibrancy in Meetings Pilot Programme, the Youth Worker Development Programme, Woodbrooke Where You Are and online learning, and specialist programmes on property, simpler meetings, mental health, and supporting young adults, have all shown the benefits of staff being personally known, and locally available.

-BYM and Woodbrooke are responding by recruiting more Local Development Workers.
+BYM and Woodbrooke are responding by recruiting more Development Workers.
 These are staff based closer to where Quakers are, walking alongside them, connecting them to others, and facilitating their work.